MATNaruse/COMP318_FinalProject/README.md

 # COMP316_FinalProject
-Group 5 - Android Voice To Do List
+Group 5 - Python Voice To Do List